svenhjol/Strange/docs/features/illusioners.md

 # Illusioners

-Illusioners are vanilla Minecraft illagers but are not enabled in the game by default.
+Illusioners are vanilla Minecraft illagers that are not enabled in the game by default.
-*Strange* enables Illusioners to spawn in certain conditions:
+*Strange* enables Illusioners to spawn under certain conditions:
 * within Dark Forests of [The Outerlands]({{ site.baseurl }}/features/outerlands)
 * inside [Vaults]({{ site.baseurl }}/features/vaults)
 * inside some [Underground Ruins]({{ site.baseurl }}/features/underground_ruins) (rare)